atoma-network/atoma-proxy/README.md

 cd atoma-proxy
 ```

-2. Configure environment variables by creating `.env` file, use `.env.example` for reference:
+1. Configure environment variables by creating `.env` file, Please ensure you have created the requisite user and database in your postgres instance.
+Once you've done that, you can use `.env.example` as template for your `.env` file.

 ```bash
 POSTGRES_DB=<YOUR_DB_NAME>